ankrutik/notes/aws/solutions_arch_cert/notes.md

 - core node: runs tasks and stores data on Hadoop Distributed File System
 - task node: only runs tasks and does not store data; optional

-Master node stored log data.
+Master node stores log data.

 replication can be configured to replicate log data every 5 mintues on S3; can only be set up during initial creation